The Duality of Jean

 Not necessarily.

-Before my now-wife Eliza and I were dating, we corresponded over A-O-L Instant Messenger.
+okay we got another one from josh Before my now wife Eliza and I were dating, we corresponded over AOL instant messenger.
+Remember that?
+As friends.

 Being relatively poor young people, it seemed most reasonable for me to stay on her couch during the visit.